 We meet the founder of The Fountainhead to discuss how the city’s art scene is thriving outside of Art Basel

 When a person is described as someone who ‘lives and breathes art’, few could compare as literally as Kathryn Mikesell.
 Although born in Pennsylvania, Mikesell has been based in Miami for the past two decades.
-In this time, tThe collector, advisory, and philanthropist has turned her family home into a live-in art gallery, filled to the brim with both local and international artists’ works.
-“I haven’t counted for a while, but I think we have over 250 works,” she reveals.
+In this time, the collector, advisor, and philanthropist has turned her family home into a live-in art gallery, filled to the brim with both local and international artists’ works – although sadly for us, nothing is for sale.
+“We have over 250 works just in our house,” she reveals.

 The extent of her and her husband’s collection doesn’t end within the parameters of their walls but has overflowed into friends’ houses, as well as a house across the road, which she uses to host artist residencies in – approximately 30 to 40 each year – under her foundation, The Fountainhead, which was established in 2008.
 Alongside the residency programme, Mikesell was keen to provide affordable environments for local artists, and so she built 10,000 square feet of studios.
 The space has since grown to 25,000 square feet and currently houses 30 local artists.

 Having originally worked in technology, Mikesell had never set foot in an art gallery until she met her husband, Dan.
 But it’s clear that her life is now fully immersed in it, and that Miami’s art scene is significantly better supported with her efforts.